Information for International Students

 New International Student Orientation

 All new international students are expected to attend New International Student Orientation.
 It is an important part of a student making a good transition to studying in the United States and to Rutgers Prep.
-The documents below will provide the dates for International Student Orientation as well as the suggested arrival dates.
-Please note that these schedules are different by grade level, so please be sure to select the correct link.
+The schedules for orientation as well as the dates by which a student should arrive in the U.S. is included in the I-20 packet.
+The Orientation schedule is below.
+Please click on the link that is relevant for you.
+Please note that parents and host parents are welcome to attend some portions of the orientation.